 1969 Oldsmobile Cutlass S W-31 / RK Motors

-The most common of these three systems at the time was probably the Camaro RPO ZL2 ducted hood, which was the least effective of the bunch, but also the cheapest, listing for only $79 when new.
-According to the Camaro Research Group, it was ordered on 10,026 1969 Camaros, since modern reproductions are available, it seems to be a popular collector add-on.
-The Pontiac and Olds Ram Air and Force-Air Induction systems were much rarer.
+The most common of these systems at the time was none of the three versions tested, but rather the slightly later Camaro RPO ZL2 ducted hood pictured below, which was also the cheapest of the bunch, listing for only $79 when new.
+According to the Camaro Research Group, the ZL2 option was ordered on 10,026 1969 Camaros, and since modern reproductions are available, it seems to be a popular collector add-on.
+The earlier cowl plenum kit was much rarer, as were the Pontiac Ram Air and Olds Force-Air Induction systems.

 Today, they’re now far more common in clones and “tributes” than original survivors, inevitably accompanied by vehement arguments about authenticity and performance bragging rights — ironically generating far more hot air than cool.